oweb36/mws-docs/Characters/Air Conditioners/TERAS.md

 ## Personality

+TLDR: Prankster and is quite unhinged at times.
+May be serious.
+If ur close with him, he will tell you offensive jokes.

 TERAS is a jokester, a prankster.
 He likes to prank people, and tell jokes.
 His pranks are harmless and very funny, albeit humiliating towards the victim.
 His jokes would make people laugh so hard that they would usually fall off their chairs.

 His jokes are that funny eh?
 His jokes are usually unhinged, and poke fun at dark humour. yes, he pokes fun at sensitive topics, but it always ends up as being inoffensive.
 He is very good at making offensive things, inoffensive, and vice versa.
 Don't worry, he has discretion.